redhat-openstack/website/source/index.html.md

 From the Linux kernel and the KVM hypervisor to the top level OpenStack project components, Red Hat has expertise at every level of the stack.
 Whether you want to run a proof of concept of OpenStack on CentOS, or you want to prepare a production cloud and you are evaluating partners for your deployment, who better to go to than the number one contributor to OpenStack?

-When you're ready for production, and you want support from a partner you know, Red Hat offers you the [Red Hat OpenStack Early Adopter Edition](//redhat.com/openstack), with its partner certification program.
+When you're ready for production, and you want support from a partner you know, Red Hat offers you the [Red Hat Enterprise Linux OpenStack Platform](//redhat.com/openstack), with its partner certification program.

 </div>
 </div>